Scholarships and Awards

 John.Hanesiak@umanitoba.ca

-The successful candidate will be part of the Northern Tornadoes Project (NTP) that aims to improve our current tornado climatology (occurrence and strength) as well as better understanding severe storm processes and prediction capabilities in Canada.
-The student will participate in tornado event and damage surveys across the Prairies, deploy atmospheric remote sensing equipment on the UM campus for data analysis following local storm events, and launch local weather balloons prior to and during severe convective storm events.
+The successful candidate will be part of the Northern Tornadoes Project (NTP) under the broad umbrella of the Canadian Severe Storms Lab (CSSL) that aims to improve our current tornado climatology (occurence and strength) as well as better understanding sever storm processes in Canada.
+The student will participate in tornado event and damage surveys across the Prairies and launch local weather balloons prior to and during severe convective storm events to aid in weather forecasting operations.

 Requirements: